TokTok/website/README.md

 # website
-# made by gaurang bhavsar
+# very good website .
+Good project .
 The new website with something better than Yst (also, change the title)

 ## Development